Wahidur-Rahman/BayesNest/README.md

 - A bimodal posterior in the corner plot

-- A log-evidence trace that reflects both modes being integrated
+- A log-evidence trace that reflects both modes properly being integrated